Dreamerol/DELIVERIES-SQL/README.md

 - Each **delivery** belongs to a **user**
 - Deliveries are linked to items so you can fetch details like delivery contents, status, and schedule

-Relational databases allow you to **connect data across tables** using foreign keys, keeping data consistent and easy to fetch. :contentReference[oaicite:1]{index=1}
+Relational databases use **foreign keys** to connect data across tables, ensuring consistency and enabling efficient queries.

 ---